PragmaticCoding/PragmaticCoding.github.io/_drafts/2025-03-26-fxml-to-code.md

 One of the things that became glaringly apparent after the conversion was that this screen, aside from some file handling, doesn't actually *do* anything itself.
 You can see this just from looking at the Interactor.
 It doesn't have much code that actually does anything.
 It just dispatches actions off to some other part of the application.

-Certainly, if you had written the application, or if you were very familiar the entire application, you'd *know* that this screen didn't actually do anything.
-But this is absolutely not clear from a casual glance at the original code.
+Certainly, if you had written the application, or if you were very familiar with the entire application, you'd *know* that this screen didn't actually do anything.
+But this is absolutely **not** clear from a casual glance at the original code.

 ## Reactive vs Imperative Design